 The eastern side of the trail crossing at North Oak Street will be addressed with the Lynn Street Esplanade & Custis Trail Improvements project.

-This project is being implemented under the same contract as the W&OD Trail Improvements project.
+This project was implemented under the same contract as the W&OD Trail Improvements project.

 About the Project